bra1nDump/macos-right-click-send-to-gpt/readme.md

 - [interaction mode] [experiment] I extracting the response from ChatGPT without actually focusing on the browser

 - [feature] Simply allow sharing the selection using the native share menu.
 Oftentimes I just want to send a friend a quote from my own notes or from a website.
 Can already share from the website using the chrome highlight sharing feature, but you copy the link, not share the contents of your clipboard with someone
+- [feature] We can add more dev tools similar to https://devutils.com/ [$40 min pricing]

 - Add ability to focus on chatgpt as well, so send and focus
   - Maybe hold down alt as you click the button?